Judith of Flanders: Controversial second marriage

 Upon the death of Æthelwulf, Æthelbald succeeded him on the throne of Wessex and married his stepmother.
 By agreeing to this marriage, Judith may have tried to avoid the usual fate of widows, being sent to a convent.
-To Æthelbald, this marriage was advantageous because of Judith's belonging to the Carolingian dynasty and allowed him to enhance his status, placing him above his brothers.
-Judith's name appears in several charters during the reign of Æthelbald, which confirms her continued exceptional status.
+To Æthelbald, this marriage was advantageous both because Judith belonged to the Carolingian dynasty and because she had already been consecrated as a queen, the marriage thus enhancing his status and placing him above his brothers.
+Judith's name appears in several charters during the reign of Æthelbald, including in S1274 as regina, which confirms her continued exceptional status.
 Asser, Bishop of Sherborne condemned the marriage in his Life of Alfred the Great:

 Asser's additional comment on the "great disgrace" was not reflected in contemporary Frankish records.
 His assertion that marriage is contrary to even pagan practice is refuted by the marriage of Eadbald, King of Kent (died 640) to his father's widow Emma of Austrasia in 616.
 Judith was still childless when Æthelbald died on 20 December 860, after a reign and marriage of two and a half years.